 Personal, Social, Health and Economics Education

-This area forms a strong thread across the curriculum and in the daily conduct of the school.
+PSHE Education forms a strong thread across the curriculum and in the daily conduct of the school.
 Children are introduced to these aspects through specific topics as well as through work arising as part of other topics.
-The school has also embraced the Thrive Approach, and we have two Thrive Licensed Practitioners who work and support specific children with emotional and social developmental needs.